ABOUT TAMMY TALLANT

 Tammy was born and raised in Metropolitan Detroit, Michigan, and has independently traveled to more than 30 countries.
 Tammy has worked closely with hundreds of families and individuals dealing with issues such as poverty, domestic violence, mental health issues, drug abuse, homelessness, and disabilities.

 Tammy’s commitment to public service started in Michigan as a volunteer Big Sister.
 Then, in South Africa, she spent seven months working with children diagnosed with HIV/AIDS and non-profit animal welfare organizations.
 In Mesa County, Colorado, she was a Court Appointed Special Advocate (CASA) and taught special education in Mesa County for five years.
+Now, she owns a non-profit serving isolated adults: Guardians of the West, Inc.

 During law school, Tammy received extensive training from the Department of Interior, Ute Mountain Tribe leaders in order to draft wills, medical powers of attorney, and burial instructions for Tribe members.Tammy Tallant was a student attorney at Disability Law Colorado, Mesa County’s Attorney’s Office, and a clerk at the 21st Judicial District.